merlon/scala-best-practices/sections/3-architecture.md

 versus relying on positioning.
 The style of indentation chosen here makes the instantiation look like a `Map` or a JSON object if you want.

 ### 3.6.
-SHOULD have a single source of true of domain errors
+SHOULD have a single source of truth of domain errors

 Every application can reach an error state.
 Such state often has to be reported to a user.
 Having a single source of truth in your error domain helps to report errors in a consistent way to your users as well as track all possible error